 Our Journey to becoming a UNICEF Rights Respecting School

-In March 2015 we were proud and delighted to become a Level 1 Rights Respecting School (RRS).
+In March 2015 we were proud and delighted to become a Level 1 (Silver) Rights Respecting School (RRS).
 All children and adults who enter our school come into a safe environment where the values of the RRS Agenda are now firmly established.
+We were inspected again in May 2018 and are extremely proud to let you know that we are now a Gold Rights Respecting School (RRS), the highest level of accreditation there is.

 Why is being a Rights Respecting School so important to us?